erroronline1/caro/readme.md

     * devops folder with prepared sheets?
 * order returns
     * default mark as delivered or exclude from reminders?
-    * no incorporation nor sample check because out of reach
 * order service/warranty extended reminder period to request delivery by purchase

 ## Content